Application Programming Interfaces, commonly referred to as APIs, are one of the most commonly used technologies in mobile applications.

 Once you are done with identifying, it’s time to improve the security system via a technology called a token.

-API security tokens work something like this: the token is used to communicate, and they are required to authenticate before passing the information.
+API security tokens work something like this: the token is used to communicate, and it is required to authenticate before passing the information.

 3. API Gateway Security